jdesiloniz/svpdev/tools/ssp16asm/README.md

 ## Compatibility

-This assembler was built with the intention of being used to test an FPGA-based implementation of the SSP1601 DSP found inside the Mega Drive/Genesis version of Virtua Racing.
+This assembler was originally built with the intention of being used to test an FPGA-based implementation of the SSP1601 DSP found inside the Mega Drive/Genesis version of Virtua Racing.
+As it was built quickly to perform simple tests, expect its use to be a little bit quirky.
+Now that the door has opened to proper development using the actual SVP chip, expect improvements in the future.

 There's also quite a lack of proper information on this family of DSPs (with the exception of all the reverse engineering done to Virtua Racing during the past decade), so there may be compatibility issues between different versions of the core.
 If you have further information about the different models, please feel free to let me know so we can have the most complete assembler possible for this family of devices :).

-It also tries to follow the style that the original Samsung SSP16xx assembler used (as seen in their samples), with some exceptions (`EQUB` for byte constants instead of `EQU`).
-So most of these samples should build with this assembler needing just minimal changes.

 ## Code style